- 1. Name of the medicinal product

 Herpes zosterPhysicians should educate patients about early signs and symptoms of herpes zoster, advising that treatment should be sought as early as possible.

 Renal impairmentThe starting dose of Jakavi should be reduced in patients with severe renal impairment.
-For patients with end-stage renal disease on haemodialysis the starting dose should be based on platelet counts (see section 4.2).
-Subsequent doses (single administration or two doses of 10 mg given 12 hours apart) should be administered only on haemodialysis days following each dialysis session.
+For patients with end-stage renal disease on haemodialysis the starting dose for MF patients should be based on platelet counts (see section 4.2).
+Subsequent doses (single dose of 20 mg or two doses of 10 mg given 12 hours apart in MF patients; single dose of 10 mg or two doses of 5 mg given 12 hours apart in PV patients) should be administered only on haemodialysis days following each dialysis session.
 Additional dose modifications should be made with careful monitoring of safety and efficacy (see sections 4.2 and 5.2).

 Hepatic impairmentThe starting dose of Jakavi should be reduced by approximately 50% in patients with hepatic impairment.
 Further dose modifications should be based on the safety and efficacy of the medicinal product (see sections 4.2 and 5.2).